USEPA/Stormwater-Management-Model/docs/SWMM_5.2.0.md

 Figure 1.
 Conceptual diagram of a dual drainage system with street inlets

 Figure 2 shows the most common types of storm drain inlets used to collect street runoff.
 While SWMM has some capability to model the capture efficiency of these inlets using its regulator links (orifices, weirs, and outlets), their use for this purpose is not straightforward.
-Many drainage engineers (and some regulatory agencies) would prefer to use the standard methodology described in the [U.S. Federal Highway Administration’s Urban Drainage Design Manual (HEC-22)](https://www.fhwa.dot.gov/engineering/hydraulics/pubs/10009/10009.pdf).
+Many drainage engineers (and some regulatory agencies) would prefer to use the standard methodology described in the [U.S. Federal Highway Administrationï¿½s Urban Drainage Design Manual (HEC-22)](https://www.fhwa.dot.gov/engineering/hydraulics/pubs/10009/10009.pdf).

 ![ ](./Images/Fig2a.png)
 Figure 2a.
 Types of Curb & Gutter street inlets